-Images for your website are just as important as they copy that will fill your pages.
-They visually display your offerings and help audiences get to you.
+Images on your website are just as important as the copy that fills your pages.
+They visually display your offerings and help audiences get to know you.

-So create and curate images that will help you represent your brand, products and services.
+Create and curate images that accurately and effectively represent your brand, products and services.

-If you have products, take professional, high-quality photos of them.
-Get three to four shots of the product to show it from different angles.
+If you have products, take professional, high-quality photos of each item.
+Get three to four shots of each product to show it from different angles.
 Customers want to see what they are going to buy, so product images will be vital for driving sales and interest on your website.